7 Easy White Background Photography Tips

 5. Make sure your background is lit evenly

-The histogram is a graph which shows the brightness of each pixel on a scale of zero to 255.
+The histogram is a graph that shows the brightness of each pixel on a scale of zero to 255.
 For a well-exposed photograph, the values will peak in the middle of the range, with highlights showing up toward the right of the scale and shadows to the left.
 If all of your values are clustered to the right, then your image is overexposed; if they’re clustered to the left, it’s underexposed.

 6. Make your own lightbox

 If you’re doing product photography, then it doesn’t make sense to roll out an entire seamless backdrop to shoot a product that’s five inches tall.
 Creating your own mini-studio or DIY lightbox will allow you to properly light and expose your products.
 The same principles that apply to full-size backdrops apply here.
-Instead of a roll of seamless white paper, you can use white posterboard attached to the inside of a cardboard box.
+Instead of a roll of seamless white paper, you can use white poster board attached to the inside of a cardboard box.
 Use a small sheet of plexiglass as your surface to create those reflective floor shadows.

 7. Shoot outdoors